cs3216/cs3216.github.io/coursework/facebook/index.md

 references and a little bit of help to get you started.
 These milestones constitute 70% of the assignment's grade.

-However, you have a lot of freedom to express your creativity.
+With that said, you have a lot of freedom to express your creativity.
 You are free to develop any application you choose.
 However, if some of the proposed milestones do not make sense for the application you intend to build, please submit a petition at least one week before the assignment